osposweb/osposweb.github.io/Items.md

 * *Item has Serial Number*

 * *Item Type* defines whether or not the item is physical item that is tracked in inventory or is non-stocked item (for example a labor service).
-A third type is an Item Kit which is an Item that represents an Item Kit  The valid values are `0 - Stocked`, `1 - Non-stock`, `2 - Item Kit`
+A third type is an Item Kit which is an Item that represents an Item Kit  The valid values are `0 - Stock`, `1 - Non-stock`, `2 - Kit`

 * *Deleted*